Capillary/api-documentation/source/includes/_events.md

 valueType | enum | Data-type of the attribute.
 Example: Boolean, Enum, String value | string | Value of the attribute based on its `valueType`.For example, if valueType is Boolean, either `true` or `false` is supported as value

+<aside class="notice">All parameters marked by * are mandatory. </aside>

 ## Update Custom Event

 Lets you add or remove fields and customers for an event.
+You need to pass the entire payload of the event.